 • lead to a breakthrough in a specific injury area

 Eligibility: Full time faculty at any of the Divisions of the Johns Hopkins University are eligible to be the PI.
 Junior faculty (Assistant Professor, Assistant Scientist, or equivalent) and individuals from historically underrepresented groups, as defined by the National Institutes of Health, will receive preference for funding.
 Students may be part of a team but cannot serve as the PI or Co-PI.

-Application Details: See PDF for full details.
+Application Details: Submit applications electronically by 5:00 P.M.
+EST on May 31, 2020.
+See PDF for full details.

 Please direct administrative questions to Ms. Elise Omaki, Research and Practice Development Specialist for the Center, at firstname.lastname@example.org.
 Please direct scientific questions to Keshia M. Pollack Porter, Director of the Center’s Research Core, at email@example.com.